hrofarrow/Book_analysis-/README.md

          Create a Jupyter Notebook illustrating the final data analysis: Everyone - broken down by question

          Create a write-up summarizing your major findings.
-This should include a heading for each "question" you asked of your data, and under each heading, a              short description of what you found and any relevant plots.: Everyone submits information - Jackson and Molly create the formal writeup.
+This should include a heading for each "question" you asked of your data, and under each heading, a              short description of what you found and any relevant plots: Everyone submits information - Jackson and Molly create the formal writeup.